davidbrahiam/credit_card/README.md

 end
 ```

 The last verification done is check if the credit card number is ``valid`` or ``invalid``.

-The method consist on a sum numbers from the credit card, the number is doubled for those numbers which starting with the next to last digit and continuing with every other digit going back to the beginning of the card.
+The ``check_sum`` method consist on a sum numbers from the credit card, the number is doubled for those numbers which starting with the next to last digit and continuing with every other digit going back to the beginning of the card.

 If the number is greater than 9, then sums every digit.

 After that, if the total sum is divisible by 10 (without rest), then is a ``valid`` number, else is an ``invalid`` number.

 ```ruby
 # Calculates the sum the credit card number
 def  check_sum(number)